Easthampton, Massachusetts: Points of interest

 The Arcadia Wildlife Sanctuary, part of the Massachusetts Audubon Society, is split between Easthampton and neighboring Northampton.
 Recently, the Manhan Rail Trail bicycle path was built over an old railroad line, and there are plans to connect the path to others in the area.
 Near the rail trail and wildlife sanctuary are three conservation areas owned by the local non-profit land trust, Pascommuck Conservation Trust, part of the trust's 200 acre of holdings in Easthampton.

+The Old Town Hall is a historic building located in the Main Street Historic District in Easthampton, Massachusetts.
+The High Victorian Gothic town hall was built in 1869 by Boston architect Charles Edward Parker.
+In 1987, it was listed on the National Register of Historic Places.
+Old Town Hall is managed by the nonprofit CitySpace, Inc. as a center for the arts.

 In and around downtown Easthampton, attractions include: